 Clinical Externship Requirements

-Hemodialysis Clinical skills are a required as part of the Hemodialysis Training Program and the Nephrology Biomedical Technologist Program at DTI, and as such, a participating student must:
+Hemodialysis Clinical skills are a required as part of the Hemodialysis Training Program at DTI, and as such, a participating student must:

 - Be in good health as demonstrated by a health screening designed to assess the student’s physical ability to perform direct patient care in the dialysis clinic or acute hospital setting;

 - Have documentation of baseline Hepatitis B antigen/antibody levels !15